rastersoft/tabletwm/README.md

 Ctrl+TAB allows to work easily with applications that uses several windows (like GIMP), because it will jump between the windows of the same app.
 It is quite limited, because it will also jump between windows of two different instances of the same app (let's say: two GEdit windows, or two different XTerm).

 Pressing the MENU key (the one at the right, between WINDOWS and CTRL) will expand a little options bar with several icons.
 The first one, red and with an X, will close the current window (like Alt+F4).
 The next one, with two **applications** and an arrow, allows to switch to the next app (like Alt+TAB).
 Finally, the next one with two **windows** allows to switch to the next window of the same application group.
-The last icon launchs an **application launcher**, configurable in the **/etc/tabletwm/tabletwm.cfg** file.
-By default it launches an XTERM.
+The last icon launchs an **application launcher**.
+By default it launches *tabletlauncher*, but can be configure to launch any program by editing the file **/etc/tabletwm/tabletwm.cfg**.
 This bar can also be expanded by moving the cursor to the bottom of the screen.

 By pressing Ctrl+MENU, both the options bar and a virtual keyboard will be expanded.
 A new icon will be available in the options bar, that allows to move the keyboard to the top or bottom part of the screen.
 This is useful when using the GSL1680 user-space driver, because it generates this keypress when touching with three fingers.